Racializing Objectivity: How the White Southern Press Used Journalism Standards to Defend Jim Crow: Journalism and Democracy

 Recenzii

 “So much has been written about journalistic objectivity and its history that it’s hard to make a significant original contribution, yet Mellinger sheds new light onto how it influenced the press and the larger issue of Jim Crow segregation.
-With tremendous skill and effectiveness, her arguments are clear, thoroughly convincing, and backed up by incontrovertible evidence.”—Matthew Pressman, On Press: The Liberal Values That Shaped the News
+With tremendous skill and effectiveness, her arguments are clear, thoroughly convincing, and backed up by incontrovertible evidence.”—Matthew Pressman, author of On Press: The Liberal Values That Shaped the News

 “Many studies, including numerous award-winning books on the Black press, have commonly cited and indicted the patently racist pages of the white press.
 But rarely has it been documented in so robustly and intimately a fashion as Racializing Objectivity does to reveal such a fresh and insightful take on media history, succeeding far more than previous studies in uncovering unseen sides of the white press and its crucial role as a race-making institution.”—D’Weston Haywood, author of Let Us Make Men: The Twentieth-Century Black Press and a Manly Vision for Racial Advancement